 This is where, asciinema can help.

-Best part is that instead of attempting to transcribe the commands from the video you created, viewers can simply pause the video, highlight the command and copy and past it into their own terminal.
+The best part is that instead of attempting to transcribe the commands from the video you created, viewers can simply pause the video, highlight the command and copy and past it into their own terminal.

-To give you an example of what asciinema can do here is a video by asciinema that explains how to use it:
+To give you an example of what asciinema can do, here is a video by asciinema that explains how to use it: